marcosh/lamphpda-optics/README.md

 # ophptics

-A functional optic library for PHP
+A functional optics library for PHP